alexnardini/FLAM3_for_SideFX_Houdini/README.md

 Everything has been compiled, moslty in favor of execution speed and to make it feel more of a compact tool.

-So, with time I may get to those, other wise help your self.
+With time I may get to those, other wise help your self.
 Hope you enjoy, I had a blast and still having a blast using it!